spino327/heapaudit/README.md

 startup.
 We subsequently ran HeapAudit with "-Ajrockit/.+" and everything returned back to normal.
 See [HeapSettings.java](https://github.com/foursquare/heapaudit/blob/master/src/main/java/com/foursquare/heapaudit/HeapSettings.java) for list of namespaces avoided by default.

-### Tutorials

-Check out some of the sample [tutorials](https://github.com/foursquare/heapaudit/blob/master/src/test/java/com/foursquare/heapaudit/tutorials/) and play around with the examples!

 ### Dependencies